 Why Box Jump Overs?

 Box Jump Overs are gaining popularity in the Sport of Fitness because by nature they are easy to judge.
-The same cannot be said for a traditional Box Jump.
-As a result, in recent years traditional Box Jumps have been getting replaced with Box Jump Overs.
-The last time traditional Box Jumps were seen in the CrossFit® Open was 2014.
-Upon discovering that many athletes were cheating the range of motion by not standing up all the way and failing to open their hips, CrossFit® has not put a standard box jump in the Open since.
+The same cannot be said for a traditional Box Jump, where it is easy for athletes to cheat the range of motion by not standing up all the way and failing to open their hips.

-However, they did resurface once in the Met-Con part of the CrossFit® Liftoff in 2016.
-In CrossFit® Open 17.1 Box Jumps showed up in the form of a Burpee Box Jump Over.
-With the emerge of Sanctionals in the 2019 season, Box Jump Overs have become much more popular to program (per Wodapalooza, Dubai & Others).
+With the emergence of Sanctionals in the 2019 season, Box Jump Overs have become much more popular to program (per Wodapalooza, Dubai & Others).
 And it makes sense.
 The only standard a judge needs to enforce for Box Jump Overs is that the athlete actually jumped on the box and made it over to the other side.